AnyaReese/slides/src/tua-app.md

 <h2 style="color: #337ab7;">Conclusion</h2>

-- We implemented a **semi-automated pipeline** to identify Telegram channels promoting underground apps.
+- We implemented a **automated pipeline** to identify Telegram channels promoting underground apps.
 - Our method combined **bot-driven discovery**, **regex-based URL extraction**, **headless browser screenshots**, and **OCR-based keyword recognition**.
-- This enabled us to extract and filter **over 200 high-signal URLs** linked to illicit distribution.
+- This enabled us to extract and filter **over 300 high-signal URLs** linked to illicit distribution.
 - These findings help uncover Telegram’s role in **unregulated app dissemination**, particularly in **Chinese-speaking contexts** where censorship drives alternative distribution.
 - Future work can leverage this pipeline to:
-  - Expand to **private channels or one-on-one bots**
+  - Extending coverage to **private channels, group chats, or interactive bots**
-  - Incorporate **code similarity detection** for app binaries
+  - Incorporating **semantic analysis of message patterns** to detect coordination behavior
-  - Develop **automated flagging systems** based on message patterns and visual clues
+  - Leveraging **visual cues from screenshots** for automated content classification and risk assessment

 <!--s-->
 <!-- .slide: data-background="tua-app/background.png" -->